 - The social worker will need to have been employed at the organization longer than 6 months.

 - Ability to supervise and instruct students

 - Acceptance of the BSW and MSW social work educational model

 - Commitment to work cooperatively with MTSU SW Department

 - Demonstrate professional social work values, knowledge, skills, and behaviors.

-Does my agency meet the criteria to become a field education site for students?
+Does my agency meet the criteria to become a practicum education site for students?